Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Introduction

 In more detail, our contributions are: \begin{itemize}

 \item[(A)] \underline{At the sample level:} we illustrate how knowledge of the Fr\'echet mean (template) gives an explicit solution to the optimal registration/multicoupling problem (Section \ref{population_to_sample}, Proposition \ref{multicoupling}).
 We study the tangent space geometry, using it to determine the gradient of the Fr\'echet functional (Section \ref{section:gradient}, Theorem \ref{gradient_definition}), and characterise Karcher means via its zeroes (Corollary \ref{thm:minisstationary}, Section \ref{characterisation_mean}).
 We give criteria for determining when a Karcher mean (local optimum) is a Fr\'echet mean (global optimum; Theorem \ref{thm:optimalKarcher}).
 We construct a gradient descent algorithm (Algorithm \ref{algo}), and find its optimal stepsize (Lemma \ref{lem:iterationbound}) illustrating the algorithm structurally equivalent to a Procrustes algorithm (Section \ref{algorithm_section}), reducing the determination of the mean to the successive solution of pairwise optimal transport problems.
 We prove that the gradient iterate converges to a Karcher mean in the Wasserstein metric (Subsection~\ref{convergence_section}, Theorem \ref{thm:convtosta}); and that the induced transportation maps converge uniformly to the Procrustes maps (required for optimal mutlicoupling; Theorem \ref{thm:convprocrustes}, Section \ref{convergence_procrustes}).
-The latter is particularly involved and requires techniques from the geometry of monotone operators on $\mathbb{R}^d$.
+The latter is particularly involved and requires techniques from the geometry of monotone operators on $\mathbb{R}^d$. {As a noteworthy corollary, we deduce convergence of the multicouplings (Corollary~\ref{cor:convMulti}).}

 \item[(B)] \underline{At the population level:} we consider a population level model linking Fr\'echet means and optimal registration and give conditions for model identifiability (Section \ref{sec:discrete_intro}, Theorem~\ref{thm:meanTid}); We then tackle the problem of point estimation of the population mean and registration maps in a functional data analysis setup, where instead of observing an i.i.d. sample $\{\mu^1,\dots,\mu^N\}$ from the population, we observe samples or point processes with these measures as distributions/intensities.
 In this setting, we construct regularised nonparametric estimators of the Fr\'echet means and Procrustes maps, and prove that they are consistent in Wasserstein distance and uniform norm, respectively (Theorems \ref{thm:consistency} and \ref{thm:consistencyWarp}). \end{itemize}